-- Any ejection of a participant (player, coach, or fan) during a game will receive an automatic one-game suspension.
-The incident will then be reviewed by the USA Baseball Technical Committee, consisting of the Tournament Director, Umpire-in-Chief (if available), Site Supervisor, and a member of the USA Baseball Task Force.
+- Any ejection of a participant (player, coach, or fan) during a game will be reviewed by the USA Baseball Technical Committee, consisting of the Tournament Director, Umpire-in-Chief (if available), Site Supervisor, and a member of the USA Baseball Task Force.
 The Technical Committee will assess the ejection and then determine an additional penalty, if any, for the participant. - Penalties may include suspension for a subsequent game(s), suspension from the tournament, or a team forfeiture resulting in a 7-0 loss. - Any participant who is ejected from a game a second time during the event shall receive an immediate suspension for the remainder of the tournament.